 If your life is good right now, and you've had a relatively easy life so far, you may feel that you don't need resilience.
 Everything's always been fine, and you don't expect things to change much.
 While that may be true at this very moment, you can never predict exactly will happen a moment from now.

 Change is inevitable.
-What that change will be might surprise you.
+What exactly that change will be might surprise you.
 When a major change, tragedy, or trauma happens, you're not prepared for it.
 You may have a much harder time surviving it and thriving afterward.
 Actively developing resilience is like an insurance policy in case something bad happens to you.
 It can help you if you ever need to call on it.
-Even if not, it can improve your life in the above ways.
+Even if a seriously challenging situation never arises, it can still improve your life in the above ways.

 How Therapy Can Help